 Sport Yukon is also a chapter member of the Canadian Tire Jumpstart program.
-As a chapter member, Sport Yukon is committed to helping get kids active and healthy, discreetly identifying kids with the greatest need in the community.
+As a chapter member, Sport Yukon is committed to helping get kids active and healthy by discreetly identifying kids with the greatest need in the community.
 Canadian Tire Jumpstart can cover the fees associated with program or activity registration, or transportation costs (funded on a case by case basis).
 Up to $300 per child is available through Jumpstart per year.

 For enquires regarding the Jumpstart program, please contact Christine Rushant at 668-4236.